 Small Animal Nominations for State Fair: Due in June (check on specific due date) for Commercial Heifers, Market Lambs, Commercial Ewes, Market Hogs, Commercial Gilts, and all Meat Goats (Market Goats, Commercial Does, and Registered Does).
 Fees are required.
-Please let us know at weigh-in if you need EID Tags and DNA Envelopes. https://www.asi.k-state.edu/research-and-extension/youth-programs/
+Please let us know at weigh-in if you need EID Tags.

-Poulity Pullorum Testing: Poultry project members planning to show poultry at the fair needs to have their birds tested.
-Call the Extension Office or the project leader for the date and time.
+Poultry Pullorum Testing: Poultry project members planning to show poultry at the fair needs to have their birds tested.
+Call the Extension Office or the project leader for the date and time for this mandatory test.